 1. Define your limits

 For some, helping and supporting a loved one can produce positive feelings.
-However, it’s also natural to feel overwhelmed and sometimes even trapped.
+However, it’s also natural to feel overwhelmed and, at times, even trapped.

 When you feel the work isn’t being shared evenly or that you are being pushed more than other friends and family, it’s necessary to define your limits and work together on a new plan.